Sales 855.945.7921 | Support 888.277.8514 |

 2. Excess Contributions to Qualified Retirement Plan

-Qualified retirement plans include 401(k)s and 403(b)s.
-Excess contributions are not reported on a Form W-2 but on a Form 1099-R. If excess contributions are made, it’s the employee’s responsibility to communicate information to their trust plan administrator to make a corrective distribution plan.
+Qualified retirement plans include 401(k) and 403(b) plans.
+Excess contributions are reported on Form 1099-R. The employee is responsible for communicating with their trust plan administrator to make a corrective distribution.

 3. Excess Contributions to a Flexible Spending Account

-Here’s what to do if an employee’s pretax contributions exceeded the 2021 FSA limit of $2,750.
-Refund the excess amount to the employee and the amount recorded as taxable wages in Form W-2c, boxes 1, 2, and 5.
+Here’s what to do if an employee’s pretax contributions exceed the current year’s FSA limit.
+Refund the excess amount to the employee and the amount recorded as taxable wages in Form W-2c boxes 1, 2, and 5.

 The American Rescue Plan Act raised the pre-tax contribution limits for dependent care flexible spending accounts (FSAs).
-In 2021, single taxpayers and married couples filing jointly could contribute up to $10,500.
-Married individuals filing separately could contribute up to $5,250.
+The contribution limits are $5,000 per household, while married individuals filing separately can contribute up to $2,500.

-If an employee’s contribution was more than these amounts, it must be subject to FIT, FITW, FICA, and FUTA.
+If an employee’s contribution exceeds these amounts, it must be subject to FIT, FITW, FICA, and FUTA.
 Employers must also refund the excess to the employee and the amount reflected as taxable wages in Form W-2c, boxes 1, 3, and 5.
 There must also be an entry in Form W-2c, box 10, reflecting the employee’s decrease for the amount refunded.

 5. Missing or Incorrect Name or Social Security Number